salihah-rilvan/salihah-rilvan/README.md

 🔭 I’m currently an Information Systems undergraduate at Singapore Management University.
 I am most passionate about data science, especially, natural language processing and computer vision.
 That being said, I would also be very interested in exploring data and software engineering!

-🌱 During my free time, I enjoy reading articles related to sociology, psychology, history, health and fitness.
+🌱 During my free time, I enjoy reading articles related to health and fitness.
 My other hobbies include pilates, barre and running.

 📫 I am always open to new and exciting opportunities.
 Feel free to reach out to me at https://www.linkedin.com/in/siti-salihah-bmr/ if you would like me to contribute to your team!